What to Wear to Family Court in Missouri: How Your Appearance Can Impact Your Case

 Why Courtroom Attire Matters in Family Law Cases

 Courtrooms—even in smaller Missouri counties—are formal environments.
 How you present yourself can affect how judges, opposing counsel, and court staff perceive your credibility.
-Appropriate courtroom attire keeps attention where it belongs: on your testimony and legal arguments, not on distracting or overly casual clothing.

 Family Court Dress Code: Short Hearings vs. Trials